1. DEBT RELIEF

 Bankruptcy is a legal process for clearing debts.

 Individuals typically file Chapter 7 or Chapter 13.
 In a Chapter 7 bankruptcy, you can walk away from your eligible debts within a few months of filing.
-You could also lose some assets.
+You could also lose some of the things you own.
 For instance, if you have a second home, the court may force you to sell it and use the money to repay your creditors.

 Before you can file for Chapter 7, you have to pass a means test.
 The court will decide if you can afford a monthly payment.
 If you can, you won’t be eligible for Chapter 7.
 You’ll file Chapter 13 instead.
 In a Chapter 13 bankruptcy, you don’t have to give up any assets, but you’ll have to pay all of your disposable income to the court for three years if you’re low income, or five years if your income isn’t low.